-The best types of vegetables to eat are the lower glycemic, leafy green and cruciferous varieties that grow above the ground:
+The best types of vegetables to eat as part of a plant-based keto lifestyle, are the lower glycemic, leafy greens and cruciferous vegetables.

 - Brussel sprouts

-Legumes that are very low glycemic and that won't spike insulin that you should also include in keto-friendly plant-based diet include:
+Legumes that are much lower on the glycemic index that won't spike insulin, you should also include are:

 5. Organic Tofu

-Containing less than 2 grams of carbohydrates in a typical serving makes this popular soy-based protein source a keto appropriate food.
+Containing less than 2 grams of carbohydrates in a typical serving makes this soy-based protein source a keto friendly food.

-The best part is that it makes a great substitute for meat and is really versatile in terms of how you can prepare it.
+The best part is that organic tofu makes a great substitute for meat and is really versatile in terms of how you can prepare it.

 6. Organic Tempeh

-With a grainier and firmer texture than tofu, tempeh, a fermented form of soy is similarly low in carbohydrates, but also high in protein.
+With a grainier and firmer texture than regular tofu, tempeh is a fermented form of soy that is very low in carbohydrates and high in protein.

-Learn more in Probiotics: Health Benefits & 7 Powerful Food Sources
+Learn more in our blog Probiotics: Health Benefits & 7 Powerful Food Sources

 Sometimes referred to as “nature’s butter” this mega healthy superfood is mostly comprised of “good fats” and protein with a small proportion of carbohydrates.

-Learn more in The Health Wonders Of The Avocado
+Learn more in our blog The Health Wonders Of The Avocado

-Learn more in Why Berries Are Nature’s True Vaccines
+Learn more in our blog Why Berries Are Nature’s True Vaccines

 9. Lemon Juice